fuadofficial/todo-list-express-/README.md

-Real-time Updates: The UI automatically reflects changes as you manage your ടാസ്ക്സ്
+Real-time Updates: The UI automatically reflects changes as you manage your tasks